Celtic nations: Celtic diaspora

-Saint John, New Brunswick has often been called "Canada's Irish City".
 In the years between 1815, when vast industrial changes began to disrupt the old life-styles in Europe, and Canadian Confederation in 1867, when immigration of that era passed its peak, more than 150,000 immigrants from Ireland flooded into Saint John.
 Those who came in the earlier period were largely tradesmen, and many stayed in Saint John, becoming the backbone of its builders.
 But when the Great Famine raged between 1845 and 1852, huge waves of Famine refugees flooded these shores.
 It is estimated that between 1845 and 1847, some 30,000 arrived, more people than were living in the city at the time.
 In 1847, dubbed "Black 47," one of the worst years of the Famine, some 16,000 immigrants, most of them from Ireland, arrived at Partridge Island, the immigration and quarantine station at the mouth of Saint John Harbour.
 However, thousands of Irish were living in New Brunswick prior to these events, mainly in Saint John.

 After the partitioning of the British colony of Nova Scotia in 1784 New Brunswick was originally named New Ireland with the capital to be in Saint John.

-Large swathes of the United States of America were subject to migration from Celtic peoples, or people from Celtic nations.
-Irish-speaking Irish Catholics congregated particularly in the East Coast cities of New York, Boston, and Philadelphia, and also in Pittsburgh and Chicago, while Scots and Ulster-Scots were particularly prominent in the Southern United States, including Appalachia although Appalachia also received regular Irish immigrants and immigrants from Wales.
-Gaelic speaking Highland-Scots also migrated in concentrated numbers to the Cape Fear River area in North Carolina and the fortress-town of Darien, Georgia.